confluentinc/cp-docker-images/docs/quickstart.rst

       -e KAFKA_REST_SCHEMA_REGISTRY_URL=http://localhost:8081 \
       confluentinc/cp-kafka-rest:3.0.1

   For the next two steps, we're going to use CURL commands to talk to the REST Proxy.
-You should be able to run these from your local machine, but that will require you to know the IP address of your Docker container.
-For the sake of simplicity, we'll just run a Schema Registry container to run them from the host network by pointing to http://localhost:8082.
+For the sake of simplicity, we'll run a new Schema Registry container on the same host to run them from the host network by pointing to http://localhost:8082.

   .. sourcecode:: bash